NMKrastev/NMKrastev/README.md

 <h1 align="center">Hello 👋, I'm Nikola Krastev</h1>
-<h3 align="center">A passionate developer from Bulgaria</h3>

 - 👀 I’m interested in computer sience and programing.

 - 🌱 I’m currently learning Java at SoftUni.

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on with anything that's connected to software web development.

 - 👨‍💻 All of my projects are available at [https://github.com/NMKrastev](https://github.com/NMKrastev)